Emilien-GIBEAUD/Weather_app/README.md

 A very simple web weather application.

-This application give the weather for a specific town using the API XXX.
+This application give the weather for a specific town using the API open-meteo (https://open-meteo.com/en/docs).
 The weather is updated each hour.

 You can access to the app with this GitHub Page : <br>
 [https://emilien-gibeaud.github.io/Weather_app/](https://emilien-gibeaud.github.io/Weather_app/)<br>
-<a href="https://emilien-gibeaud.github.io/Weather_app/" target="_blank">https://emilien-gibeaud.github.io/Weather_app/</a>